cjmustard/friend-connect/README.md

 ## Running the broadcaster

 Edit `main.go` and populate the `broadcast.Options` struct with the gamertags and refresh tokens you want to broadcast.
+Provide a `Relay` `RemoteAddress` if you want incoming players to receive a Minecraft transfer packet that forwards them to your own Bedrock server.
 The sample configuration calls into the Microsoft device login flow via gophertunnel's auth helpers to cache a refresh token locally (`assets/token.tok`).